Alzheimer’s Disease and Cognitive Disorders

 These symptoms usually develop very slowly over a long period, although sometimes they may appear to start abruptly or to worsen after an injury, illness, or an operation.

 The milder forms of the symptoms described above can be normal or signs of other conditions.
 Careful evaluation by an experienced physician is needed to confirm or rule out a diagnosis of Alzheimer’s.

 Please seek the help of a licensed medical professional if you are concerned about your health, and dial 9-1-1 if you are experiencing an emergency.

-Alzheimer’s Disease and Cognitive Disorder Treatments
+Treatments for Alzheimer’s Disease and Cognitive Disorders

 Two classes of medication are approved for Alzheimer’s disease.